Bramshaw House, Pennant Hills Road, Parramatta

 * 1989 - RIDBC introduces a range of innovative early childhood and school support programs, and the Garfield Barwick School at North Parramatta is officially opened by NSW Premier, Nick Greiner.
 The school provides a spoken language program for children who are deaf or hard of hearing.

-* circa 2019 - Troup is closed.
+* 2019 - Troup is closed and the site sold.
 The site is fenced and shut down, subject to planning for redevelopment.

 ----------------